thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 ## 9. Output Your Project

 Once you've played around with adding content and customizing your project, it's time to output it.
 One of the most significant differences between Quire and other digital publishing tools is the ability to produce your project in multiple formats, including website, E-book, and print.
-You can create these different versions of your project by running some simple commands:
+You can create these different versions of your project by running the command `quire build`.

-- The command `quire epub` produces the E-book file.

-- The command `quire pdf` produces a PDF version of your project that can also be used for print-on-demand.

-- The command `quire site` creates the website version of your project.
-For the website, a `site` directory will be created in your project, with all the website files inside.
-The files in `site` can then be copied onto virtually any web server or hosting service.
-They include all the page content, images, and styles for the site and are all you need for the site to look and run just as it does when running `quire preview` on your own computer.

-{{< q-class "box tip" >}}
-- You can run the output commands anytime, and re-run them to update as you make changes to your project files.
-{{< /q-class >}}

 *Read more about outputting your publication files and deploying your project in the [“Output Your Project”](/docs-v1/multiformat-output/)and ["Deploy Your Project"](/docs-v1/site-deploy/) sections of this guide.*

 ### Try it For Yourself

-1. In your Terminal, stop the preview process by running the command `quire stop`.
+1. In your Terminal, stop the preview process by pressing Control-C.
-2. To create the PDF version of your publication type `quire pdf` and press enter.
+2. To create the various formats of your publication type `quire build` and press enter.
 3. In your Finder, navigate to the `X` directory and open the PDF to view it.

 ## Congratulations!
 Now What?